The Tour Divide

 My cockpit view.
 Bear spray at the ready just incase that Subaru gets any ideas.
 Did you know that "Subaru" is Japanese for "Man eating grizzly"?

-My daughter gave me this 'good luck' talisman for the ride.
+My daughter gave me this good luck talisman for the ride.
 I was hoping it would keep the bears away and somehow, magically, turn all the climbs into downhill runs.

 A water stop.
 My Katadyn filtration system worked like a champ for the whole ride.